 These are all slight variations on basic crochet techniques that can create big changes in your work.

-- Working in Different Loops.
-There is back loop only (BLO) and front loop only (FLO) crochet.
-And with half double crochet there is actually a third loop you can work in.
+- Working in different loops: There is a back loop only (BLO) and front loop only (FLO) crochet.
+And with half double crochet, there is a third loop you can work in.